Molenbeek-Saint-Jean: Industrialisation

 At the end of the 18th century, the Industrial Revolution brought prosperity back to Molenbeek through commerce and manufacturing.
-In 1785, the town regained its status as an independent municipality.
-Around that time, Molenbeek experienced its first wave of urbanisation with the constructions of streets in the neighbourhoods to the immediate west of the City of Brussels, such as the /, the /, the /, and the current /.
+In 1795, under the French regime, the town regained its status as an independent municipality.
+Around that time, Molenbeek experienced its first wave of urbanisation with the development of a neighbourhood, known as the Faubourg Saint-Martin, around a number of streets to the immediate west of the City of Brussels, as well as another, the Faubourg de Flandre, a little more to the north.

 During the first quarter of the 19th century, several hundred workers were employed in Molenbeek's chemical and textile industries.
 In total, there were fifty companies in Molenbeek in 1829.
 The opening of the Brussels–Charleroi Canal in 1832 greatly increased the traffic of coal and thus the mechanisation of industry, which led to the development of foundries, engineering and metalworking companies in the municipality.
 Attracted by the industrial opportunities, many workers moved in, first from the other Belgian provinces (mainly rural residents from Flanders) and France, then from Southern European, and more recently from Eastern European and African countries.

 The growth of the community continued unabated throughout the 19th century, leading to cramped living conditions, especially near the canal.
 In that period, Molenbeek was dubbed the Little Manchester (le petit Manchester, het Klein Manchester) or the Belgian Manchester (le Manchester belge, het Belgisch Manchester), in reference to the Northern English city that led the history of industrialisation.
 On 5 May 1835, Molenbeek was the departure site of the first passenger train in continental Europe.
-At the end of the 19th century, Brussels annexed and reintegrated the canal area within its new port, which was thus lost to Molenbeek.
+At the end of the 19th century, part of the industry, namely the port area, was lost by Molenbeek when Brussels annexed and reintegrated the canal area within its new port.